 The Charities Act 2009 lists four types of charitable purpose.

 1. The prevention or relief of poverty or economic hardship

-Poverty and economic hardship do not just mean a lack of money or material things.
-They can also cover the impact a lack of money or material things has on a person.
-For example, your organisation could fall into this category if it provides money management and debt advice, or training to improve people’s employment prospects.
+Poverty and economic hardship does not only mean a lack of money or material things.
+It can also refer to the impact a lack of money or material things has on a person.
+For example, your organisation could provide advice about how to manage debt, or training to improve people’s employment prospects.

-What constitutes the prevention or relief of poverty or economic hardship varies depending on who your organisation works with, and where it works.
-For example, an organisation working in one of the world’s poorest regions might provide clothing or food, but an organisation working in Ireland might help low-income families by giving gifts to children at Christmas.
+What the prevention or relief of poverty or economic hardship means varies depending on who your organisation works with, and where it works.
+For example, an organisation working in one of the world’s poorest regions might provide basic sanitation and running water while an organisation working in Ireland might help relieve homelessness.

 2. The advancement of education

 The advancement of education means that your organisation must support education.
-This does not mean that your organisation has to be involved in the direct provision of structured learning.
+All schools are required to register as charities.
+But many organisations that are not schools may also qualify as charities under this definition.
 For example, your organisation can build schools in a developing country or provide school books to children of low-income families in Ireland.

 3. The advancement of religion